MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-5-explore-enriched-data.md

     **Note**: Result of the query may not exactly match the screenshot provided as you are ingesting streaming data.

-2. We will run the same query as in the previous step with an addition of looking up the corresponding zones of the top 10 pickup locations by using the 'locations' table.
+2. We'll run the same query as in the previous step with an addition of looking up the corresponding zones of the top 10 pickup locations by using the 'locations' table.

--    //For the same top 10 locations, lookup the NYC zones --> Top 10 zones
+-    //For the same top 10 locations, look up the NYC zones --> Top 10 zones

         nyctaxitrips